Article

 • Handles mismatched data types.
 Pandas handles mismatched data types, allowing data scientists to focus on the task instead of worrying about data type inconsistencies.

 • Data processing methods.
 Pandas provides various methods for aggregating and transforming data.
-Such methods include grouping data by certain columns and applying mathematical operations to the columns.
+Methods include grouping data by certain columns and applying mathematical operations to the columns.

 • Stock prediction models.
 Data scientists use Pandas to analyze existing data and create predictive models for forecasting stock prices.